Telediario: History

 On 14 July 1989, it was presented out-of-studio for the first time.
 It was partially presented live from the Champ de Mars in Paris, with the Eiffel Tower in the background, on the occasion of the celebrations for the bicentennial of the French Revolution.
 Since then, the main presenters have anchored on location on special occasions or when major stories break.

 On 11 September 2001, Telediario 1 began with the breaking live feed of the World Trade Center's North Tower in New York since it had been hit a few minutes before.
 That edition ran for more than seven hours, making it the longest Telediario news bulletin in its history.

-Ana Blanco, Telediario newsreader (1990–2022).
+Ana Blanco interviewing Prime Minister Mariano Rajoy in the Telediario set (Note: The set appears without its central table, which was removed for the interview.) on 20 October 2015.

 Many presenters and correspondents have worked for Telediario.
 Letizia Ortiz Rocasolano was an anchor for three years (2000–2003), just until the day before the unexpected announcement of her engagement with then Prince of Asturias Felipe de Borbón.
 Writer Arturo Pérez-Reverte was a TVE war correspondent for twenty-one years (1973–1994) and chronicled, among others, the Bosnian war.
 Rosa María Mateo was an anchor for twenty years (1973–1993).
 Ana Blanco served as anchor for thirty-two years, from 15 September 1990 until she stepped down on 29 August 2022.

 In 2019, a plan to transfer TVE's news services and Telediario back to Prado del Rey starting in late 2021 was approved.
 This plan was eventually halted due to the COVID-19 pandemic and was replaced by another plan to modernize the facilities in Torrespaña.